TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 17/1 Chronicles 17.19.md

 ---

-O Jehovah, for thy servant's sake, and according to thine own heart, hast thou wrought all this greatness, to make known all [these] great things.
+Yahweh, for your servant's sake, and according to your own heart, you have worked all this greatness, to make known all these great things.